monaahassan/monaahassan/README.md

  💬 LinkedIn www.linkedin.com/in/monaahassan

- 🌱 My Blog www.therefinedplatform.com
+ 🌱 My Site: www.monamia.co

-Languages & technologies -- HTML CSS Javascript React Redux Java PostgreSQL Python
+Languages & technologies -- HTML CSS Javascript React Redux Java PostgreSQL Python & PHP

 My Coding Beliefs -- DRY Code: Nothing is worse than having to write the same thing over and over again.
 I believe you need to let the code do the heavy lifting and write it in a manner that is functional and dynamic.
 Break It Down: It is best to take big problems and cut them up into bite sized problems.
 This helps to solve each piece with much more care and speed.
 Sit Down, Be Humble: You can learn something from everyone if you allow yourself to be humble and listen.
 Humility is the key ingredient to growing and that is all I have ever aspired to do.